CENTER FOR INDOOR ENVIRONMENTS AND HEALTH

 Each segment of the course is designed to give the participant information on how to consider the environmental contributors to illness when treating individuals or addressing situations with concerns over mold and moisture exposure.

 - Health Effects Related to Mold and Moisture in Indoor Environments

 - Resources for Health Providers: Preventing Respiratory Disease in Patients who are Exposed to Damp Moldy Environments

-Each segment includes video presentations, an interactive case discussion based on experience at the Occupational and Environmental Medicine Clinic at the UConn Health Center and a short question set.
+Each segment includes video presentations, an interactive case discussion based on experience at the Occupational and Environmental Medicine Clinic at UConn Health and a short question set.
 In addition each segment begins with one or two case situation(s) that we ask you to initially consider and then reconsider given the course material at the end of the program segment.
 Course materials include tools for patient documentation and identification of appropriate resources for patients and the practitioner.